ST10487763/Assignment1-IMAD/README.md

 "# Assignment1-IMAD"

 // Description for my apllication:
 The purpose of my application "HerasHourlyMeal" is to provide the user with a simplified interface to help plan hourly meals an provide options/suggestions.
-This application consists of a radio group, five radio buttons to display the multiple meal options, a textview to display the food sugesstions, a compute button to conpute the answer based on the option selected and a clear button to clear answers after use.
+This application consists of a radio group, five radio buttons to display the multiple meal options, a textview to display the food sugesstions, a compute button to compute the answer based on the option selected and a clear button to clear answers after use.
 This feature allows for quick and easy user for the user.
 When a radiobutton is not selected an error message will therefore be displayed to the user.

 // Youtube Video link:
 https://youtu.be/068NaVezeCE